Step-by-Step Guide to the Structured Clone Algorithm

 How the Structured Clone Algorithm Works Under the Hood

 The Structured Clone Algorithm is the native serialization mechanism browsers invoke during postMessage operations.
 Unlike JSON.stringify, it preserves complex types like Date, Map, Set, and ArrayBuffer while safely traversing circular references.
-Mastering this process is foundational to Web Workers Architecture & Communication, as it dictates memory allocation and duplication across thread boundaries.
+Mastering this process is foundational to Message Passing Strategies, as it dictates memory allocation and duplication across thread boundaries.

 • Deep copy vs shallow reference semantics: Every nested property is recursively duplicated.